geoSurge <> Google Cloud stakeholder record

 Data requestAWS CUR

-Google asks for AWS billing data in a specific format.
+Google asks for additional AWS-side data in a specific format.

 Mike requests AWS Cost and Usage Report data. geoSurge explains that extracting and packaging this is not a good use of the team's time.
 Mike initially says this is the only way he knows to proceed, then later sends CLI steps.